 How to make:

-SHAKE 60ml / 2 oz pre-prepared Milk Punch Base with 45ml / 1½oz vodka and fine strain into ice-filled glass (preferably over a chunk of block ice).
+STIR 50ml pre-prepared Milk Punch Base with 50ml vodka and 7.5ml sugar syrup and strain into ice-filled glass (preferably over a chunk of block ice)

-A cocktail that requires starting preparation the day before you want to drink it, but with its velvety texture and delicate flavour, it's worth the faff, unless you're lactose intolerant.
-(Lactose-free milk doesn't work in this drink).
+A cocktail that requires starting preparation at least a day before you want to drink it, but with its velvety texture and delicate citrus flavour, it's worth the faff.
+The recipe works with Lactose-free milk but it must be whole fat milk.

 Popular in eighteenth-century England, the earliest known clarified brandy milk punch recipe, by housewife Mary Rockett, dates back to 1711.

 So popular was the Milk Punch that in 1838 Queen Victoria awarded a Royal Warrant to Nathaniel Whisson & C0. as "Purveyors of Milk Punch to Her Majesty" for their bottled version.